shantilu/slate/source/index.html.md

 # Cybex Market Data Publisher
-To improve market data efficiency, Cybex provides a fast websockets connection to subscribe market data, **Market Data Publisher**, so that users can reduce latency and get streamed update.
+To improve market data efficiency, Cybex provides a fast websockets connection to subscribe market data, **Market Data Publisher**(MDP), so that users can reduce latency and get streamed update.

 * The base endpoint is: **wss://mdp.cybex.io**
 * Websocket connections are **subscription based**
 * All topic and symbols are **uppercase**
-* Steams send out update on every **500ms**
 * Prefix like JADE cannot be omitted and must be joint with an underscore.

-You may refer to the basic examples below in python and javascript(nodejs) for quick start.

 ```python
 # you will need websocket client dependency